Balancing Application Relevant and Sparsity Revealing Excitation in Input Design: Algorithm

-Step 2.2: The optimal $\Ub$ and $\Qb$ in \eqref{eq:step22} can be found through SVD when $\Hb$ is known from \eqref{eq:udateh}, i.e.,

 Finally, in the third step of the cyclic algorithm, i.e. the solution of \eqref{eq:step3}, the cost function \eqref{eq:step3p} is minimized with respect to $\Phib$, $\Zb$ and $\Ub$.
-Now, each Toeplitz matrix, e.g., $\Phib$, can be written as $\Phib = \sum\limits_{l=-N+1}^{n_{\theta}-1}c_l\Rb_l$, where the matrix $\Rb_l$ is defined by:
+Now, each Toeplitz matrix, e.g., $\Phib$, can be written as $\Phib = \sum\limits_{l=-N+1}^{n_{\theta}-1}c_l\Rb_l$, where the matrix $\Rb_l$ is defined by: Also, it is straightforward to show that in which Substituting \eqref{eq:subs1} in \eqref{eq:step3p} results in To solve \eqref{eq:altrpro}, we use cyclic minimization as follows: